DataStax-Academy/kubecon2020/README.md

 Navigate to the petclinic link in your cloud instance page to interact with the pet clinic app.
 If you have done everything correctly you should see the following.

-TODO local install To hit the UI navigate to localhost:8080
+If you are using your own infrastructure navigate to localhost:8080 to see the UI

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/petclinic1.png)